menu

 Demographics

-The per capita income in Oldwick in 2022 was $88,922, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $355,688 for a family of four.
+The per capita income in Oldwick in 2022 was $64,372, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $257,488 for a family of four.
+However, Oldwick contains both very wealthy and poor people as well.

 The people who call Oldwick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oldwick residents report their race to be White.
-Important ancestries of people in Oldwick include Italian, Croatian, Scottish, Eastern European, and German.
+Important ancestries of people in Oldwick include Italian, English, Croatian, Scottish, and Eastern European.

 The most common language spoken in Oldwick is English.
 Other important languages spoken here include Italian and Polish.